AmroAbdrabo/orchestrationChili/samples/cellulo-bezier-curve-tracking-demo/README.md

 cellulo-bezier-curve-tracking-demo
 ==================================

-Demonstrates more complicated PolyBézier zones that can be used with the Cellulo robots.
+Demonstrates the use of advanced curve trackers.

 Tested with Qt 5.10.1 on: